Self-hosting fonts fixed a 7-second first paint

 export default function RootLayout({ children }) { return ( <html className={dmSans.className}> <body>{children}</body> </html> ); } ```

 Next downloads the font at build time and serves it from your app.
-There is no runtime request to Google.
+No runtime request to Google.

 For Vite, SvelteKit, Astro, or Solid, use @fontsource: